Welcome to today's edition of the Rush 24-7 podcast.

 Only one model of the major models turns this thing into a hurricane coming off Cuba.

-It is gonna be offshore a bit, but the primary wind field is on the east side of this thing.
+But the primary wind field is on the east side of this thing.

 So the strongest winds could be in the Tampa area.

-We got no problem shutting down this country.
+We got no problem shutting down this.

 What happens if they do?

-That's like they said Bush was steering Katrina into New Orleans.
+It's like they said Bush was steering Katrina into New Orleans.

 Fox has got up there now.